 Candles are by far the best way to spread the scent throughout your home.
 My favorite is called Christmas Cookie by Yankee Candle.
 That scent not only smells like Christmas, but it reminds me of home!
 It is the same candle my mom gets back in Ohio.
 I also love getting seasonal soaps for the kitchen and bathroom sinks.
 I love the Bath and Body Works scents of Toasted Vanilla Chai for the bathroom and Winter White Woods for the kitchen.
 This is a great way to spread Christmas cheer in a tiny apartment!

 Shop Apartment Christmas Decor

-Much of my Christmas decor came from my childhood, past years, and home goods, which as you know is impossible to find anything again once you find it once!
+Much of my Christmas decor came from my childhood, past years, and home goods.
+Home goods is basically impossible to find anything in again.
 However, I’ve done my best to grab the most similar items for you to shop!